 Last updated: 10 May 2021

 This page should be cited as:

-Department of Environment and Science, Queensland (2021) Hydrology – Catchment and subcatchment, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2021) Hydrology – Catchment and subcatchment, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/processes-systems/water/hydrology/landscape.html